Wolfgang Diewerge: The National Rally of the North Rhine-Westphalian FDP and the Naumann Circle

-On 14-15 January 1953, several members of the Naumann Circle, then also known as the Gauleiter conspiracy, were arrested by the authority of the British High Commissioner in accordance with his Allied reservation rights.
-Thereupon, a commission of the Federal Executive Committee of the FDP under the leadership of Thomas Dehler began to investigate the personnel policy of the North Rhine-Westphalian FDP and the connections between the FDP and the Naumann district.
-In particular the Diewerge personnel policy was now increasingly discussed both within the party and in public, in the FDP Diewerge was chosen as a victim and demands for his dismissal became more frequent.
+On 14–15 January 1953, several members of the Naumann Circle, also known as the Gauleiter Circle, were arrested by the authority of the British High Commissioner in accordance with his Allied reservation rights.
+Thereupon, a commission of the Federal Executive Committee of the FDP under the leadership of Thomas Dehler began to investigate the personnel policy of the North Rhine-Westphalian FDP and the connections between the FDP and the Naumann Circle.
+In particular Diewerge′s position was now increasingly discussed both within the party and in public, in the FDP Diewerge was chosen as a victim and demands for his dismissal became more frequent.
 The latter then offered Middelhauve to give up his position of his own accord, but Middelhauve at first tenaciously held on to his employee.
 Only when it turned out that Diewerge was in fact politically untenable in the FDP, Middelhauve finally accepted his application for dismissal on April 1, 1953.
 Diewerge himself spoke of "mutual agreement" in a reader's letter to Der Spiegel.
 The preliminary report of the FDP federal executive committee also called for Diewerge's party expulsion.
 Only when this was discussed in the executive committee on June 7, 1953, did it turn out that Diewerge was "certainly not" a member of the FDP, which a number of members of the executive committee noted with great astonishment.
 Thomas Dehler stated that this information had "taken his breath away" and connected this with bitter reproaches to the address of Middelhauve: "Do you really want to say, Dr. Middelhauve, that you do not bear any responsibility for the fact that such a man who was not a member of the party was presented to us by you as a trainer for the whole party?
 This is outrageous!"

 Diewerge felt unjustly treated by the FDP and the public, as he wrote in several letters to Thomas Dehler.
 He demanded understanding for the fact "that 20 years ago a young assessor full of zest for action and ambition threw himself on his first big assignment" and complained that due to the scandalization in the public his behavior in the FDP now appeared "negative", although it would have been "considered as harmless, if not appropriate in case of normal development".
 Still in 1956 he demanded a rehabilitation from Dehler, because he had had professional disadvantages due to the affair.
 He had been forced to "familiarize himself with a completely foreign industry without any possibility to use my education and my previous knowledge".
 Apparently the advertising industry was meant, because in the following years Diewerge worked as advertising manager in Essen.